der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListOperation.md

 ### Returns:
 |Type|Description|
 |-|-
-boolean|A boolean value that determines if the operation was successful.
+boolean|Boolean value that determines if the operation was successful.